Home » Chicken Recipes » Stovetop Chicken and Dumplings in 30 Minutes

 Instructions

 • In the bottom of a large heavy bottomed pot or Dutch oven, melt the butter.
 Add diced onion, sliced carrots and celery.
 Season with salt and black pepper to your taste.
-Cook for 5-8 minutes, until the vegetables are beginning to soften and brown.
+Cook for 5-8 minutes over medium-high heat, until the vegetables are beginning to soften and brown.

 • Add 1/4 cup all-purpose flour stirring to coat the vegetables.